-The principal elements of the funding strategy adopted for this actuarial valuation are as follows:
+The principal elements of the funding strategy adopted for this actuarial valuation are as follows: //

 - The McCloud judgment (see Appendix D for details) - the Solvency Funding Position and Primary Contribution Rate set out in Section 2 of this report do not include an allowance in relation to the potential cost of the McCloud judgment.
 However, an estimate of the effect of the judgment for the whole Fund is shown at the end of that section.
-Each employer has been notified of a reasonable estimate of the potential cost of the judgment and given the option to pay additional contributions over 2020/23 in respect of this, which would not be rates will be notified of the costs and any additional payments required. - difference between market-implied future RPI and estimated future CPI inflation. - Real investment returns over and above CPI for past service 1.50% p.a., based on the anticipated ٠ real returns achievable on the Fund's expected long-term investment strategy with a suitable margin for prudence. - . real returns achievable on future invested contributions.
+Each employer has been notified of a reasonable estimate of the potential cost of the judgment and given the option to pay additional contributions over 2020/23 in respect of this, which would not be rates will be notified of the costs and any additional payments required. - Assumed rate of future long term average CPI inflation 2.4% p.a., based on the yields available on difference between market-implied future RPI and estimated future CPI inflation. - Real investment returns over and above CPI for past service 1.50% p.a., based on the anticipated real returns achievable on the Fund's expected long-term investment strategy with a suitable margin for prudence. - . real returns achievable on future invested contributions.